SotirisPloumis/CaseTracker/README.md

 3.Run "update-database" from PowerShell.
 This will create the database from the migration file
 to your local machine

-4.(Optional, only for production release) Migrate the DB to your preferred hosting service
+4.(Optional, only for production release) Migrate the DB and the project to your preferred hosting service

 # CaseTracker
 This project aims to facilitate the job of Process Servers, i.e. the people responsible for